WLCG-AuthZ-WG/common-jwt-profile/profile.md

 The Access Token profile contains two different approaches to authorization - group membership-based and capability-based, see the paragraph 'Interpretation of Authorization by the Resource Server'.

 When group membership is asserted, it is a statement that the bearer has the access privileges corresponding to the VO's listed groups: it is up to the resource to determine the mapping of the group names to the access privileges.
-The technical profile of the group membership is described in the [Common-Claims](#common-claims) section and not repeated here.
+The technical profile of the group membership is described in the [Common Claims](#common-claims) section and not repeated here.

 When a capability is asserted, it is relative to the VO's coarse-grained authorization; the resource only maps the token to a VO, and then relies on the specified capability in the token for the fine-grained authorization within the VO's authorized area.
 In this way, the VO, not the resource, manages the authorizations within its area.